-This means that we prioritise workshops and mentoring matches which are of the most benefit to our young people, and which respond to an immediate need/s.
+This means that we prioritise workshops and mentoring matches which are of the most benefit to our young people, and which respond to an immediate set of needs.

 Workshops – The workshops are likely to be once a month (but will likely increase down the line)

-Occasionally we would consider a bespoke workshop in line with the skills of the Ambassador.
+Occasionally we will consider a bespoke workshop in line with the skills and experience of the Ambassador.
 However, setting up a dedicated workshop will normally attract additional costs.

-Involvement in workshops, will typically be in pre-placement workshops, which support young people to develop their soft skills and improve their CVs and cover letters ahead of an application, interview, or placement.
+Involvement in workshops will typically revolve around work pre-placements which support young people to develop their soft skills and improve their CVs and cover letters ahead of an application, interview, or placement.

 What if my preferred challenge isn’t available right away?

-Mentoring and conducting a learning experience are the only two challenges, which you would be unable to take part in right away.
+Mentoring and delivering a learning experience are the only two challenges which you would be unable to take part in right away.

 Mentoring – If you don’t get a mentoring match right away, we recommend that you stay on our mentoring list.